Welcome! Sign In to personalize your Cat.com experience

 Kenny Nichols, long-time dozer operator and Cat® equipment owner, has dedicated his life to doing the work he loves.
 After climbing on a dozer for the first time at seven-years-old, he’s spent the last 84 years logging over 110,000 hours operating dozers — making him one of the most experienced dozer operators around.

-Since 2007, Australian-based Axis Hire has helped prominent mining, civil and construction companies across Australia secure their ideal fleets, with a focus on long-term equipment solutions.Learn More
+Since 2007, Axis Hire has helped mining, civil & construction companies across Australia secure their ideal fleets, with a focus on long-term equipment solutions.Learn More